 3. Weakest link – security as a chain

-I touched this in the previous chapter, when discussing vectors of attack.
-Security can be looked at two ways.
-First one is like a chain: as strong as its weakest link.
+I touched on this in the previous chapter when discussing the vectors of attack.
+Security can be looked at in two ways.
+The first one is like a chain: as strong as its weakest link.
 The second one is explained in the next chapter.

 Since I love analogies, here’s another suitable image: